 $\underline{\text{Recommendation}}$ - The Treasurer has done a good job enhancing controls through supervision and review of work.
-We realize segregation of duties is difficult with a limited number of office employees, but we still recommend that the Treasurer continue to look for opportunities to increase controls as staff changes.
+We recommend that the Treasurer continue to look for opportunities to increase controls as staff changes.

-Response - At this time, the Treasurer is doing the daily reconciling of the office with the state motor vehicle system and the county tax collection system.
-The treasurer also performs the monthly bank statement reconciliations.
+Response - At this time, the Treasurer is doing the daily reconciling of the office with the state motor vehicle system and the County tax collection system.
+In addition, a mail log has been implemented, with the Treasurer verifying that the amounts are being properly distributed.
+The Treasurer also performs the monthly bank statement reconciliations.